China jails citizen-journalist for four years over Wuhan virus reporting

 “I don’t understand.
 All she did was say a few true words, and for that she got four years,” said Shao Wenxia, Zhang’s mother, who attended the trial with her husband.

-“Ms Zhang believes she is being persecuted for exercising her freedom of speech,” he had said before the trial.
+“Ms Zhang believes she is being persecuted for exercising her freedom of speech,” Ren had said before the trial.

 Criticism of China’s early handling of the crisis has been censored, and whistle-blowers such as doctors warned.
 State media have credited the country’s success in reining in the virus to the leadership of President Xi Jinping.

-The virus has spread worldwide to infect more than 80 million people and kill over 1.76 million, paralysing air travel as nations threw up barriers against it that have disrupted industries and livelihoods.
+The virus has spread worldwide to infect more than 80 million people and kill more than 1.76 million, paralysing air travel as nations threw up barriers that have disrupted industries and livelihoods.

 In Shanghai, police enforced tight security outside the court where the trial opened seven months after Zhang’s detention, although some supporters were undeterred.

-A man in a wheelchair, who told Reuters he came from the central province of Henan to demonstrate support for Zhang as a fellow Christian, wrote her name on a poster before police arrived to escort him away.
+A man in a wheelchair, who told Reuters he came from the central province of Henan to demonstrate support for Zhang as a fellow Christian, wrote her name on a poster before police escorted him away.

 Foreign journalists were denied entry to the court “due to the epidemic”, court security officials said.